Both Amtrak locks on the title card.

 1. Superliner Cars and Older Viewliner Cars

-• Superliner cars are the famous two-level vehicles featuring bedrooms, roomettes, and accessible accommodations on the upper level.
+• Superliner cars are renowned for their two-level design, featuring bedrooms, roomettes, and accessible accommodations on the upper level.

 • Older Viewliners are single-level cars with blue floors and white walls—at least, they were when this article was published.